tidesdb/tidesdb.github.io/src/content/docs/articles/tidesdb-vs-rocksdb.md

 ### TidesDB Strengths

-TidesDB delivers exceptional read performance ranging from 1.19x to 4.77x faster than RocksDB, typically achieving 2-3x improvements in real-world mixed workloads.
-Write performance shows consistent advantages of 1.34x to 2.93x across all test scenarios, with the largest gains appearing in multi-threaded workloads at 2-4 threads.
-Full database scans demonstrate superior iteration speed of 1.77x to 3.27x faster, making TidesDB particularly well-suited for analytics and batch processing workloads.
+TidesDB delivers exceptional read performance ranging from 1.14x to 5.67x faster than RocksDB, with the most dramatic advantage appearing in single-threaded mixed workloads (5.67x).
+Write performance shows consistent advantages of 1.31x to 2.24x across all test scenarios, with the largest gains appearing in multi-threaded workloads at 2 threads (2.24x).
+Full database scans demonstrate superior iteration speed of 8.7-15.5M ops/sec, making TidesDB particularly well-suited for analytics and batch processing workloads.

 Tail latency performance is where TidesDB truly excels.
-P99 and maximum latencies are consistently 1.5x to 14x lower than RocksDB, with the stress test showing a remarkable 14.56x advantage in maximum latency.
+P99 and maximum latencies are consistently 1.5x to 18x lower than RocksDB, with the stress test showing a remarkable 18.05x advantage in maximum latency (2.5ms vs 44.2ms).
 This predictability stems from TidesDB's simpler architecture and lower variance in operation timing, making it ideal for latency-sensitive applications where consistent response times matter more than peak throughput.
-The database also shows excellent concurrency characteristics with strong scaling from 1 to 8 threads, particularly impressive at the 2-4 thread range where many applications operate.
+The database also shows excellent concurrency characteristics with strong scaling from 1 to 8 threads, particularly impressive at the 2 thread range where many applications operate.

-Deletion performance favors TidesDB in uniform random patterns, showing 1.15x to 1.28x advantages in single and multi-threaded scenarios.
-The highly optimized single-operation code path means TidesDB performs best without batching, achieving 898K ops/sec for unbatched writes (1.88x faster than RocksDB).
-While batch operations show diminishing returns for TidesDB, it maintains write advantages of 1.38-1.49x across all batch sizes, demonstrating that the engine's core write path is already exceptionally efficient.
+Deletion performance favors TidesDB in uniform random patterns, showing 1.05x to 1.12x advantages in single and multi-threaded scenarios.
+Batch operations demonstrate stable performance across all batch sizes, with write operations maintaining 1.45-1.53x advantages, delete operations showing 1.01-1.05x advantages, and mixed workloads maintaining 1.05-1.52x advantages for both reads and writes, demonstrating well-optimized code paths throughout.

 ### RocksDB Strengths

-RocksDB demonstrates its maturity in specific scenarios, most notably with large value reads where its sophisticated multi-level caching provides a 2.09x performance advantage over TidesDB when handling 1KB values.
+RocksDB demonstrates its maturity in specific scenarios, most notably with large value reads where its sophisticated multi-level caching provides a 3.35x performance advantage over TidesDB when handling 1KB values (1.25M vs 372K ops/sec).
 This makes RocksDB a strong choice for applications storing larger objects like images, documents, or serialized data structures where read performance on large values is critical.

-Hot key deletion patterns reveal another RocksDB strength, achieving 1.52x faster throughput (455K vs 299K ops/sec) when repeatedly deleting from concentrated key spaces.
-The multi-level architecture and sophisticated compaction strategies handle Zipfian deletion patterns more efficiently than TidesDB's simpler two-tier design.
-Additionally, RocksDB shows better scaling with batch operations, particularly for reads where throughput increases from 1.83M to 2.05M ops/sec as batch size grows from 100 to 1000, demonstrating architecture designed to amortize overhead across batched operations.
+Hot key patterns reveal another RocksDB strength.
+In Zipfian workloads, RocksDB achieves 1.16x faster writes (507K vs 436K ops/sec) and in hot key deletion patterns, RocksDB delivers 2.03x faster throughput (547K vs 269K ops/sec).
+The multi-level architecture and sophisticated compaction strategies handle concentrated access and deletion patterns more efficiently than TidesDB's simpler two-tier design, making it ideal for workloads with skewed key distributions.

 Beyond raw performance, RocksDB offers a mature ecosystem with extensive production battle-testing across companies like Facebook, LinkedIn, and Netflix.
 The wealth of tuning options, monitoring tools, and community knowledge makes it easier to optimize for specific workloads.
 Advanced features like column families, transactions, and backup utilities provide capabilities that may be essential for certain applications, though they come at the cost of increased complexity.